 Napoleon’s (in Paris Las Vegas, 3655 Las Vegas Blvd.
 S.) ditches thumping dance beats and Jägermeister shots in favor of champagne toasts, live jazz and dueling piano performances; phone (702) 946-7000.

 CityCenter's ARIA Resort (3730 Las Vegas Blvd.
 S.) has a nice mix of refined bars and lounges.
-Two worth checking out are Lift Bar and the super-swank ALIBI Cocktail Lounge .
-Enjoy the posh ambience of the Baccarat Lounge at the edge of the Baccarat Room.
+Check out Lift Bar and the super-swank ALIBI Cocktail Lounge .
+Jewel, meanwhile, boasts a style that complements the modern luxury aesthetic of ARIA while including elements that are altogether unique: LED ribbons offer a vibrant counterpoint to vintage parquet detailing and richly tufted VIP banquettes.
+The nightclub’s design offers an unprecedented experience of clear views and close proximity to all the action, which means that you can always see and be seen.
+Then there's the posh ambience of the Baccarat Lounge to enjoy at the edge of the Baccarat Room.
 Phone (702) 590-7111 for general ARIA Resort information.

 Ring-a-ding-ding.
 Old-school Vegas lives at the Fireside Lounge at the Peppermill (inside the Peppermill coffee shop, 2985 Las Vegas Blvd.
 S.), a dimly lit early '70s throwback decked out with velvety couches, pink neon, mirrored ceilings and a magic water-and-fire pit.
 Some of the vintage cool has been spoiled by the addition of flat-screen TVs, but after downing a few of the seriously stiff tropical cocktails it doesn't really matter.
 Phone (702) 735-4177.